 Just a stone’s throw across the water from Akaroa on the South Island is this spectacularly positioned farm, which is home to more than 170 photogenic alpacas.
 With several awards under their belt, the alpacas produce a gorgeous natural fibre that’s transformed into clothing, blankets and accessories (all of which are available for purchase onsite).
 Join a guided tour to learn about the quirky nature of alpacas and interact with the farm’s friendly herd during feeding time, while enjoying the superb views across the Akaroa Harbour.

-2. Weta Workshop
+2. Enjoy an unparalleled experience at Weta Workshop

 Movie buffs shouldn’t miss a visit to the Weta Workshop, which offers immersive tours through its creative spaces in Wellington and Auckland.
 It all started with busloads of Lord of the Rings fans wanting to see what went on behind the scenes, and has evolved into an experience like no other.
 You’ll learn how to make movie effects and get up close to authentic props while discovering how the imaginary worlds of horror, fantasy and sci-fi are brought to life on the big screen.
 If that’s not enough, the kids can pick up tools for their own creative filmmaking journeys at the Weta Cave retail store.